thecamp-toolbox/Livrable-WIP/readme.md

 - doc upload by users
 - pass all pages that aren't Webslides on Bootstrap?
 - options to change card image width (cf. Webslides options)
+- Being able to load participants straight from excel file

 ## Templates to add

 - project (under program)
-- logos
+- logos client
 - creator (person with bio and possibly, dropdown to select from user list)
-- doc (upload image preview, proper title etc.)
 - pricing